apache/apisix-website/blog/en/blog/2022/01/13/how-to-proxy-dubbo-in-apache-apisix.md

 - Apache APISIX
 - Apache Dubbo
 - Proxy
-- Plugin
+- API Gateway
-description: In this article, we introduced how to use Apache APISIX to implement a proxy for Dubbo Service.
-By introducing the dubbo-proxy plugin, you can build a simpler and more efficient traffic link for the back-end system of Dubbo framework.
+description: This article describes how to use APISIX to implement a proxy for Dubbo.
+You can use dubbo-proxy plugin to build backend system of Dubbo framework.
-tags: [Technology]
+tags: [Ecosystem,Plugin]
 ---

-> In this article, we introduced how to use Apache APISIX to implement a proxy for Dubbo Service.
-By introducing the dubbo-proxy plugin, you can build a simpler and more efficient traffic link for the back-end system of Dubbo framework.
+> This article describes how to use APISIX to implement a proxy for Dubbo.
+You can use dubbo-proxy plugin to build backend system of Dubbo framework.

 <!--truncate-->